Asapin/cloud_minecraft/README.md

 Admin panel is protected with login and password of your choice, to protect from unauthorized users accessing your server.

+## Backup

+If you want to make a backup of your Minecraft world, you should backup `/server/world` directory, or mount it on an external volume.

 ## Available environment variables:

 | Name | Default value | Description |